Kong/docs.konghq.com/app/konnect/dev-portal/developers/dev-gen-creds.md

 toc: true
 ---

-Generate credentials (API keys) for an application.
 The API key identifies and authenticates the developer application making a call.
 Use the API key either in the request URL (as a query parameter), or in the request header.
-An API key generated in the {{site.konnect_short_name}}
-Dev Portal is a 32-character string associated with an application.
+An API key generated in the {{site.konnect_short_name}} Dev Portal is a 32-character string associated with an application.

 You can generate multiple credentials and delete as needed.